 Six-Month Novel-Writing Course with Simon Wroe

-Taking place in our Central London offices, this hugely popular, face-to-face creative writing course for 15 writers features visits from the Curtis Brown literary agents.
+Taking place in our Central London offices, this hugely popular, face-to-face creative writing course for 15 writers features visits from the Curtis Brown and C+W literary agent teams.

 For an intensive course with an expert tutor, a peer-group of 15 fellow writers (selective applications process), lively participation from our literary agent team, writing workshops and one-to-one tuition, taking place in evenings in Central London, apply to the Curtis Brown Creative 6-month novel-writing course.

 Simon Wroe's first novel Chop Chop was shortlisted for the Costa First Novel Award, longlisted for Desmond Elliott Prize and the winner of a Betty Trask Award.
 His second novel, Here Comes Trouble, was published in April 2017 and was shortlisted for the Everyman Bollinger Wodehouse prize.
 He writes books and arts reviews for The Economist and features for The Guardian.

 Anna is the founder and Director of the Curtis Brown Creative writing school.
 She is the author of five novels, published around the world in 20 languages: Melting, The Dinner, Cheet, The Shoe Queen and The Jewel Box.
 She has worked for Curtis Brown for more than a decade as a book agent and has served on the management committee of the Association of Authors' Agents.